newjersey/navigator.business.nj.gov/content/src/fundings/venture-fund-investments.md

 ## Eligibility

-- Venture funds that are actively investing in New Jersey’s innovative industries
+Venture funds that are actively investing in New Jersey’s innovative industries may apply.

 :::callout{ showHeader="true" headerText="Benefits" showIcon="false" calloutType="conditional" }